-Today I’m sharing about finding true happiness.
-And if you’re anything like me, this is something you’ve struggled with.
+Today I’m sharing your guide to finding true happiness.
+If you’re anything like me, you’ve struggled with this.
 What is true happiness?
 Where does it come from?
 Let’s look at what God says about finding true happiness, friend.

 What True Happiness Is and Is Not

-Looking back at my growing-up years, I can’t say we were a happy family.
+Looking back at my childhood, I can’t say we were a happy family.
 My mom, stepdad, brother, and I co-existed.
 We rarely had family dinners around a table.
 Instead, dinner was served on the kitchen counter, and we sat in front of the television.
-Most of my family didn’t bother showing up to my science fair or to see me cheer.
+Most of my family didn’t bother attending my science fair or seeing me cheer.
 It just wasn’t important.
 But, of course, that meant that I wasn’t important.

 At the time, I believed that to be “happy,” I needed the attention and approval of others.